houi51899/github1/README.md

 ------------------------------------------------------------------------------------------------------------
 Part 2

  Simple manual for the setup for VScode to Github.

  In the beginning,let's "cd" to get in the directory where the files there you want to upload and update

-1.
+1

 $git init
 #initiate a git in this folder.

-2.
+2

 $git remote add origin https://github.com/......../....git
 #address this folder to the project in Github(replace the address with your address in github)

  When upload,go into the same

-1.
+1

 $git add .
 #select all the files here or use command: $git add "filename" to select  a single file
 #PS.when use "visual studio code"'s git, press the "+"button to add/select the file, and do not! not! not! use the commit button function in VScode )

-2.
+2

 $git commit -m "comment"
 #commit the selected file(do input this command in console)

-3.
+3
 $git push origin master  # upload the files to the git

-Option
+#Option
 #$git pull origin master #update the current files from your github

 #$git status #confirm the current status